muaaz-0/ESP32-Web-Server-with-OLED-Display-Audio-Streaming-and-FreeRTOS/README.md

 # **Features**

-**Web Server :** Control multiple GPIO pins and monitor their states through a web interface.
+**Web Server:** Control multiple GPIO pins and monitor their states through a web interface.

 **OLED Display:** Display the states of GPIO pins on an OLED screen.